 - Discussed in Spacetrawler when Dimitri visits an alien bakery, and handwaved with the approxiscan, a device which can identify compatible substances for one's biochemistry.

 - Averted in Ben 10.
 Ben feeds an alien chocolate, and nearly kills him in the process.
 This particular alien was a pastiche of Superman, thus making chocolate his kryptonite and only ate it because Ben offered, and he didn't want to seem rude (though neither of them seemed to KNOW that this would happen).
 There's also Upchuck, who can't eat human food, but CAN eat absolutely everything else.

 - Averted in Invader Zim.
 Water is caustic to the eponymous alien, and meat actually fuses to his flesh.
 He does attempt to build up a tolerance, but GIR, being a robot, can (and does) eat anything.
 There was one Earth food Zim discovered he could eat (to his own surprise) in the episode "Zim Eats Waffles", except the ones made by GIR because he put peanuts and soap in them.

-- Played straight AND averted in Fairly OddParents, depending on the episode and substance in question.
+- Played straight AND averted in The Fairly OddParents, depending on the episode and substance in question.
 Mark Chang has been shown able to consume human vegetables and (on one occasion) feces (with Cow Manure apparently being the most delicious), but any type of candy is caustic enough to melt through his flesh (well, not his, but one of his buddies from the same race, so we can assume the same could happen to him).
 Also, while it's not shown, it's stated that hugging cute fuzzy stuff or prancing through a field of flowers can cause their skin to bleed and/or catch fire.